Deadline for Applications: 17.00 GMT, Wednesday 12 January 2022

-Our Department of Classics & Ancient History at Durham University invites applications for PhD studentships, through the AHRC-funded Northern Bridge Doctoral Training Partnership and the Faculty of Arts & Humanities.
-There are three types of awards for PhD studentships.
+The Department of Classics & Ancient History at Durham University invites applications for PhD studentships, through the AHRC-funded Northern Bridge Doctoral Training Partnership.

 The Northern Bridge Doctoral Training Partnership runs an annual competition to select the best doctoral candidates and provide a comprehensive and attractive package of financial support over the duration of study.
 Successful candidates are also supported by an outstanding wealth of resources.
 For further information about both schemes and detailed guidance notes, visit the Northern Bridge website.